isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Feb.rst

 February, 2019
 ##############

-In this QoTM, we'll look at the current publicly-available open-access TCGA and TARGET datasets in BigQuery.
+In this QoTM, we'll look at the current open-access TCGA and TARGET datasets in BigQuery using R as our workspace.
 You can find in-depth descriptions of the BigQuery datasets in our documentation `here: <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_BQ.html>`__.

-Followers of QoTM blog will know that BigQuery works seamlessly in R and allows one to complete comprehensive analyses from queries to producing plots all in R.
 Note: You will need to have set up a Google Cloud Platform project to access/query the BigQuery tables in R, more info `here: <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/gcp-info/gcp-info2/Setup.html>`__.

 Here's our example case-study for month: